cassianoperin/CHIP8_GO/README.md

 ## Emulator TODO LIST:

-1. Turn CPU into a function / core
-2. Reduce binary size and create a new release
-3. When Fullscreen on and off, need to change resolution to stabilize
+1. When Fullscreen on and off, need to change resolution to stabilize
-4. Center Window
+2. Center Window

 ## GUI TODO LIST:
 1. Games Tab: Show image of the games